Hits since 2024-07-10 14:36:15:

 DVDs.

-- I upgraded my rsync-based backup system with some software
+I upgraded my rsync-based backup system with some

-improvements plus two new, one-terabyte hard drives in USB
+software improvements plus two new, one-terabyte hard drives

 I've had it on my box for a long time, but had to work out